|

 So, what is a player to do?

-- Firstly, I think that a core stabilizing and strengthening
+- Firstly, I think that a core stabilising and strengthening

 program should be followed.
 Exercises like the prone cobra, superman, prone

-bridge, and other core stabilizing exercises should be done at least three times
+bridge, and other core stabilising exercises should be done at least three times

 per week.
 A stronger core would help sustain the load placed on the lower back